jfmoy/jfmoy.github.io/content/resume/_index.md

 As Vice President of Engineering at Vestiaire Collective, I steer the Seller Experience Collective, a diverse, global team.
 Our Collective comprises three squads focused on distinct seller segments within our international luxury fashion marketplace, providing tailored experiences to enhance engagement, user experience and efficiency.

 My remit extends to key aspects of the selling process, catering to a wide array of business types.
 I oversee critical features like item deposition, commission structures, buyer-seller negotiation, chat functionality, price drops, and product taxonomy, providing tailored solutions for each business type including Consumer-to-Consumer (C2C), Business-to-Consumer (B2C), Consignment, and Brand partners.
+With my team, we delivered numerous breakthroughs across the seller scope, including a complete transformation of Vestiaire Collective monetisation strategy.

 A landmark achievement has been our 'Resale As A Service' platform, a PAAS solution that empowers luxury brands to offer second-hand service, bolstering industry sustainability.

+In addition to leading the Seller Experience Collective, I have recently taken on the role of leader of the architecture group, where I am instrumental in coordinating and enabling the advancement of the engineering culture and standards of Vestiaire Collective.

 Beyond leadership, I recruit and guide an all-star team, and I occasionally contribute hands-on in complex scenarios.
 Additionally, I play a significant role in shaping our product roadmap, ensuring our technological advancements align with market needs.
 My role in refining company-wide processes and participating in the architectural group guides the technical evolution of Vestiaire Collective.

 In the first six months of my tenure, I was also the Interim VP Engineering of the Conversion Collective based in Paris (~30 Engineers across 4 squads).
 I notably led the design and architecture of an in-house Rule Engine that provides flexibility and performance for defining and executing business rules and is now used across the entire organisation (shipping, fees, customisation, etc.).

-- Hire and lead a talented team of Engineering Managers anEngineers across Backend, Mobile, Frontend and QA.
-I encourage a Product Engineering mindset across the team.
+- Hire and lead a talented team of Engineering Managers and Engineers across Backend, Data Science, Mobile, Frontend and QA.
+I encourage a Product Engineering mindset across the team, and strong individula and collective ownership of our scope.
+- Help define, orchestrate, and pilot ambitious engineering OKRs, further enabling our business by improving the technical foundations of our platform.
-- Contribute to the architecture and system design of key
+- Contribute to the architecture and system design of key processes and systems.
 - Set up robust and automated workflows and release processes.
 - Actively contribute to the Product definition and design.
 - Initiative and lead transverse task forces to tackle critical technical topics for the growth of the VC marketplace.
+- Lead the architecture group and drive the engineering culture to position Vestiaire Collective as a leading tech company.

 **Keywords: Leadership, Recruitment, Architecture, System Design, Methodologies, Processes, Product Engineering**